bartkozal/hocus-pocus/README.md

 # Hocus-Pocus

-Hocus-Pocus is a simple, design-free [SASS][1] micro framework, ideal as a css starter kit.
+Hocus-Pocus is a simple and design-free [SASS][1] micro framework, ideal as a css starter kit.

 It could not exist without work of the awesome people.
 There is a list of resources which I used: